articblush/nvim/README.md

 use {'articblush/articblush.nvim', as = 'articblush'}
 ```

-Then execute `:PackerInstall` or `:PackerSync` to install articblush :3
+Then execute `:PackerInstall` or `:PackerSync` to install Articblush!

 ### Vim plug